 At the moment, over 70 million viewers have tuned in to YouTube to watch the wacky antics of a kid named David who has just left the dentist.
 Aside from the fact that I waste too much time surfing the Web for comedic nuggets such as this, David’s drug-induced musings say a lot about our world.
-First, we identify with David because, just like him, we
+A clever post was made by the Drescher & Cohen Dentists analysing why the video was so popular afterward, they went on to say that: First, we identify with David because, just like him, we

 often find ourselves confronting a scary and confusing world that prompts us to ask questions such as “Is this real life?” or “Why is this happening to me?”
 Second, when faced with the brutal reality of the world, we usually look for an escape, a glimmer of hope, or maybe just a funny YouTube video that can keep us distracted from hard and serious labor.